-Discussion with various members of the staff and a review of training records confirmed that they had appropriate training on restrictive practice and felt that this training informed their understanding of restrictive practice and how it could impact on the individual.
-Most staff had completed training on human rights, including the FREDA (fairness, respect, equality, dignity and autonomy) principles and a human rights based approach to care, some still had to complete this training.
+Discussion with various members of the staff and a review of training records confirmed that some staff had completed training on restrictive practice and felt that this training informed their understanding of restrictive practice and how it could impact on the individual, however, all staff needed to complete this training.
+Staff had not completed training on a human rights-based approach to care or on the fundamentals of advocacy in health and social care to date, however this training was planned for all staff.